fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > SHORT VERSION:
 >
 > **The Ethiopian governor Abraha** envied pilgrims of Kaaba in Mecca and built a big Christian cathedral in Sanaa.
 But Arabs didnot change the direction of their pilgrimage.
-Then, Abraha gathered a **large army with war elephants** 🐘🐘🐘 and marched to destroy Kaaba.
+Then, Abraha gathered a large army with war elephants 🐘🐘🐘 and marched to destroy Kaaba.
 >
 > Seeing a large army, people of Mecca left the city.
 Abdul Mutallib and the Quraish were convinced that Allah will protect the Kaaba.
-And Allah sent a **flock of birds** that throwed stones from Hell to Abraha's army until the army was destroyed.
+And Allah sent a flock of birds 🐦🐦🐦 that throwed stones from Hell to Abraha's army until the army was destroyed.
 >
 > This happened in the year the prophet Muhammad ﷺ   was born and hence this event, it was called The Year of the Elephant.
 >